unturned-info/unturned-3-knowledgebase/docs/Plugins/CreatingPlugins.md

 }
 ```

-The plugin now subscribes and unsubscribes to the `U.Events.OnPlayerConnected`event on load and unload.
+The plugin will subscribe and unsubscribe to the `U.Events.OnPlayerConnected`event on load and unload.

 You can also now greet the player when they connect to the server: